 I am committed to creating a safe space for my clients.
-I believe that counseling can benefit everyone, whether you’re struggling with severe mental health issues, suffering due to past or ongoing trauma, fighting to survive due to external factors, or simply want to work towards greater personal growth.
+I believe that counseling can benefit everyone, whether you’re struggling with severe mental health issues, suffering due to past or ongoing trauma, fighting to survive due to external factors, or simply wanting to work towards greater personal growth.

-My approach to counseling includes deep belief that each of us has a natural capacity for wisdom and strength.
+My approach to counseling includes a deep belief that each of us has a natural capacity for wisdom and strength.
 I create personalized treatment plans for each client based on their unique needs, characteristics, and counseling goals.
-I draw from many different theoretical orientations and am not limited to any one style of therapy*.
+I draw from many different theoretical orientations and am not limited to any one style of therapy.
 I believe that many disorders such as anxiety and depression are often caused by or worsened by low self-esteem.

 When applicable, I like to incorporate my clients’ spiritual beliefs and traditions into our work.
 I am most familiar with Paganism, Christianity, and Judaism; and I’m always happy to expand my knowledge about different faith traditions.